Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Introduction

 To this end, we investigate the possibility of assessing the discrimination level of ML models from both individual and group fairness aspects.
 In this paper, we propose a novel fairness measure from a manifold perspective, named ``\emph{\ppsdisfull{} (}\ppsdisabbr\emph{)}'', to fulfil this purpose.
+Intuitively, by viewing instances as points on data manifolds, \ppsdisabbr{} measures discrimination through the geometric discrepancy between manifolds induced by privileged and unprivileged groups.
 However, the calculation of \ppsdisabbr{} lies on a core distance between two sets, which might be pretty costly.
 To speed up the calculation and increase its practical applicable values, we propose an approximation algorithm to quickly estimate the distance between sets, named as ``\emph{\ppsalgfull{} (}\ppsalgabbr\emph{)}.''
 We also further investigate its algorithmic properties under certain reasonable assumptions, in other words, how effective it is to achieve the approximation goal.
-Our contribution in this work is four-fold: \begin{itemize} \item We propose a \emph{\ppsdisfull{} (}\ppsdisabbr\emph{)} that could reflect the discrimination level of classifiers from both individual and group fairness aspects, which is built on a concept of distances between sets. \item We propose an approximation algorithm named ``\ppsalgfull{} (\ppsalgabbr)'' to speed up the estimation of distances between sets, in order to mitigate the disadvantage of its costly direct calculation. \item We further investigate the algorithmic effectiveness of \ppsalgabbr{} under certain assumptions and provide detailed explanations. \item Comprehensive experiments are conducted to demonstrate the effectiveness of the proposed \ppsdisabbr{} and \ppsalgabbr{}. \end{itemize}
+Our contribution in this work is fourfold: \begin{itemize} \item We propose a fairness measure \ppsdisabbr{} that could reflect the discrimination level of classifiers from both individual and group fairness aspects, which is built on a concept of distances between sets. \item We propose an approximation algorithm named ``\ppsalgfull{} (\ppsalgabbr)'' to speed up the estimation of distances between sets, in order to mitigate the disadvantage of its costly direct calculation. \item We further investigate the algorithmic effectiveness of \ppsalgabbr{} under certain assumptions and provide detailed explanations. \item Comprehensive experiments are conducted to verify the effectiveness of the proposed \ppsdisabbr{} and \ppsalgabbr{}. \end{itemize}